jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-6.md

 When should our actions be guided by a sense of duty to the general rules and when should it be based on our feelings?

-114-115 This cannot be accurately answered as it will depend on two circumstances:
+{{< s v="114-115" >}} This cannot be accurately answered as it will depend on two circumstances:
 1. On the natural beauty or ugliness of the feeling which causes our action, independent of the general rules
 2. On the precision or looseness of the general rules themselves.

 <!-- When should our morals be based on rules and when it should be based on our feeling -->

 ## According to the morality of the action's underlying feeling

-116 Our benevolent feelings prompt us to admirable actions.
+{{< s v="116" >}} Our benevolent feelings prompt us to admirable actions.
 Those actions should proceed as much from those benevolent feelings, as from general rules.
 A benefactor thinks himself undercompensated, if his beneficiary repays him merely:
 - from a cold sense of duty, and
 - without any affection.